-It is important to have a sufficient memory to hold lots of pictures; the best way to get good photos is to take a large number of them.
+One of the key ways to take great photographs is to take lots and lots of them, so buy a large memory card that can hold them all.
 When you increase the memory on your camera with a larger memory card, you will better be able to avoid running out of memory when you are shooting a lot of pictures.
 If you use a big memory card, you will be able to shoot using the RAW format.
 Using the RAW format will give you more flexibility when you are editing your photos.